zalo/ThreeOverlay/README.md

       <img src="https://img.shields.io/github/license/zalo/ThreeOverlay" title="License: Apache V2"></a>-->  <!-- No idea what license this should be! -->
 </p>

-WIP Framework for Rendering 3D Content Inline with Normal Text Content
+Framework for Rendering 3D Content Inline with Normal Text Content for a more whimsical internet.

  # Building